Hawaii was annexed to the United States in 1898. Children could find out how the United States obtained the islands at: Hawaii.

 Sue, the largest and best-preserved Tyrannosaurus rex fossil skeleton, was discovered by Sue Hendrickson in South Dakota in 1990.
 Sue is 42 feet long and probably weighed 6.4 tons when alive.
 After a dispute over ownership was solved, she was sold to the Field Museum of Natural History in Chicago, Illinois.
 Children could learn more at the Museum’s website at: Sue.

 George Wesley Bellows (born Columbus, Ohio, 1882; died New York, New York, January 8, 1925) was an artist.
 He is best known for his realistic works about city life.
 Children could view many of his works at: George Wesley Bellows.

 Ann M. Martin (born Princeton, New Jersey, 1955) is a children’s author.
 She has written many books, including The Baby-Sitters Club series.
+She received a Newbery Honor Award in 2003 for A Corner of the Universe.
 Children could visit a website at: Ann M. Martin.

 Christy Mathewson (born Factoryville, Pennsylvania, 1880; died Saranac Lake, New York, October 7, 1925) was a famous baseball player.
 Idea: Children could examine his baseball statistics, and they could find out if he was inducted into the Baseball Hall of Fame.
 This link could really help: Christy Mathewson.